-The Nautical Archaeology Society will be continuing to record the hull of the Holland 5 submarine with cameras, video and tape measure survey after being commissioned by English Heritage to undertake a condition assessment of the protected wreck.
+Between 2016 and 2018 the Nautical Archaeology Society continued to record the hull of the Holland No.5 submarine with cameras, video and tape measures after being commissioned by Historic England to create a virtual diver trail of the wreck.

-2014 dates to dive the Holland 5 with us are 20th June and the 17th September 2014.
-Contact the NAS to see if there are places available on any of these dates.
-Diving in 2014 will be from "Dive125" <www.dive125.co.uk> out of Sovereign Harbour, Eastbourne.
-Cost £65 for two dives (£60.00 for NAS members) - Holland No.5 submarine (30-35m) in the morning and the Norman's Bay wreck (8-15m) in the afternoon.
+Book online here - NASmembers should login first to make sure discount applied.
+Diving in 2018 will be from "Dive125" out of Sovereign Harbour, Eastbourne.
+Cost £75 for two dives (£60.00 for NAS members) - Holland No.5 submarine (30-35m) in the morning and the Norman's Bay wreck (8-12) in the afternoon.
 Price does not include air or nitrox fills which are available on the boat.

-Several videos of the Holland 5 submarine can be found on the NAS YouTube Channel including news clips for 100th annniversary dives that were made in 2012.
+Several videos of the Holland No.5 submarine can be found on the NAS YouTube Channel including news clips for 100th annniversary dives that were made in 2012.
 Our open Facebook group is where visiting divers can post photos and short videos of their visits.

 The wreck remained undiscovered (although not undisturbed) until 1995 when she was found by chance by Kent diver, Jerry Dowd.
-Mr Dowd informed Innes McCartney of the find in 2001 and he made his first exploration of the site in the same year.
-The Holland 5 was protected under the Protection of Wrecks Act (1973) in 2005.
+Mr Dowd informed submarine expert Dr Innes McCartney of the find in 2001 and he made his first exploration of the site in the same year.
+The Holland No.5 was protected under the Protection of Wrecks Act (1973) in 2005.
 In 2011 the Holland No.5 was added to the Heritage at Risk Register by English Heritage.
-Mark Beattie Edwards, the NAS Programme Director, currently has a survey licencee to record the site.
+Mark Beattie Edwards, the NAS CEO, currently has a survey licence to record the site.

 The submarine is upright and in a fair degree of overall preservation.
 This is primarily because the single-hull design means that the pressure hull contains all of submarines workings, ballast and fuel tanks within.
 The pressure hull is, (according to the Royal Navy Submarine Museum) made of a rare "S" Grade steel only seen these days on the Holland submarines and the Forth Bridge.
 The durability of this material is probably why the main hull of the submarine is still durable and intact.

-It is the belief of the licensee that the site is subjected to damage by commercial fishing.
-In 2005 and 2006 the wreck was very heavily netted (much more so than in 2001) and the NAS and visiting divers spent at least 3 hours of bottom time cutting some of the netting away this summer.
-Alarmingly there was also a steel cable wrapped over the wreck, which has almost certainly caused of the destruction of the submarine's upper works and external features.
+It is the belief of the licensee that the site has been subjected to damage by commercial fishing.
+In 2005 and 2006 the wreck was very heavily netted (much more so than in 2001) and the NAS and visiting divers spent at least 3 hours of bottom time cutting some of the netting away that summer.
+Alarmingly there was also a steel cable wrapped over the wreck, which has almost certainly caused some of the destruction of the submarine's upper works and external features.

 It had been impossible to visit the site in 2009 due to bad weather and the last positive sighting of the hatch was in September 2008.
 The submarine appears to have significant marine growth in the area the hatch was removed which might indicate the bow cap was removed some time ago.
 Removing the cap and accessing the site without a licence is illegal under the Protection of Wrecks Act, 1973.
 Initial enquiries show that if it was removed by divers it was not then reported to the Receiver of Wreck, which would also suggest an offence under the Merchant Shipping Act may have been committed.

-English Heritage would like to appeal to the diving community for help in locating this important piece of the Holland 5.
+Historic England would like to appeal to the diving community for help in locating this important piece of the Holland No.5.
 Individuals can contact Sussex Police or Crime Stoppers on 0800 555111.

-The dives conducted on the site as part of the Holland 5 Project have primarily aimed to cover three areas of activity: a) Net clearance, b) Photo/Video survey c) Comparative studies of particular features with Holland 1, now housed at the Royal Navy Submarine Museum in Gosport, Hampshire.
-In 2012 the NAS has also, with the help of 3deep Media Ltd produced a online visualisation of the wreck.
+The dives conducted on the site as part of the Holland No.5 Project have primarily aimed to cover three areas of activity: a) Net clearance, b) Photo/Video survey c) Comparative studies of particular features with Holland No.1, now housed at the Royal Navy Submarine Museum in Gosport, Hampshire.

 The major damage the nets caused appears to have been to the cast iron exhaust pipes which lead from the top of the pressure hull over the petrol engine to the exhaust box further aft along the upper deck.
 It was noted that two of the four pipes had been totally trawled off and a further pipe was only partially present.
 It was noted that the outcome of the successful net clearance of the foredeck in 2005 has encouraged the marine growth witnessed in 2001 to begin to grow back.